 New development should seek to protect and where practical, improve and extend the green and blue infrastructure network, as defined on the policies map.
 Where appropriate, in determining planning applications, consideration will be given to how development proposals:

-- Provide high quality links between existing assets and/or provide additional uses for multifunctionality where appropriate;
+b.
+Provide high quality links between existing assets and/or provide additional uses for multi functionality where appropriate;

-- Address the management and maintenance of new and existing green and blue infrastructure throughout and beyond the plan period through the use of appropriate planning conditions or planning obligations
+f.
+Address the management and maintenance of new and existing green and blue infrastructure throughout and beyond the plan period through the use of appropriate planning conditions or planning obligations

-- Ensuring that all drainage of new development is connected correctly and within the capacity of existing water and sewerage systems, ensuring early engagement with Northumbrian Water;
+k.
+Ensuring that all drainage of new development is connected correctly and within the capacity of existing water and sewerage systems, ensuring early engagement with Northumbrian Water;

-- Ensuring that development does not fragment the wildlife corridor associated with the stream or pond; and
+m.
+Ensuring that development does not fragment the wildlife corridor associated with the stream or pond; and

 Policy EB5 therefore seeks to protect and where practical improve the green and blue infrastructure network of the plan area, supporting the delivery of plan objectives 3, 6 and 7.
 The identification has been informed by allocations within the adopted and emerging development plan, including the South Tyneside Green Infrastructure Strategy SPD3 (2013).